The Daily Pennsylvanian is a student-run nonprofit.

 Credit: Weining Ding Freshman guard AJ Levine gets helped up by his teammates in the game against Villanova on Nov.
 19.

 “The confidence isn’t there,” coach Steve Donahue said, specifically referencing the growing pains of Penn’s five new rotation players.
-“I’ve gotten my ass kicked by 40 a couple times, and we had great years those years … we know what we need to learn.”
+“I’ve gotten my ass kicked by 40 a couple times, and we had great years those years. … We know what we need to learn.”

 Credit: Weining Ding Junior guard/forward Ethan Roberts attempts a shot against Villanova on Nov.
 19.

-Perkins, who had averaged 7.6 points per game in five appearances for the Wildcats, got his first start of the season against his former team, opening with a turnaround jumper over sophomore guard Sam Brown on the game’s first possession.
+Perkins, who had averaged 7.6 points per game in five appearances for the Wildcats (3-3), got his first start of the season against his former team, opening with a turnaround jumper over sophomore guard Sam Brown on the game’s first possession.
 That score was a sign of things to come, with Perkins’ seven points in the first five minutes bringing Villanova to an early 18-13 lead.

 “This is a whole new world of college basketball — it never happened to me before,” Donahue said of Perkins’ situation.
 “I got to know his family.
 I’m a coach, I’m a relationship-based [coach], and he thought it was best to leave.
-That’s his decision … I thought he played really well … obviously I didn’t want him to do well tonight, but I hope he has a good career here at Villanova.”
+That’s his decision. … I thought he played really well. … Obviously I didn’t want him to do well tonight, but I hope he has a good career here at Villanova.”

 Credit: Weining Ding Penn men's basketball played Villanova on Nov.
 19.